 Our corporate headquarters and most of our operations, are located at 10 Lochside Place, Edinburgh, EH12 9RG, United Kingdom, which has a total leasable area of approximately square feet.
-The lease for this space expires in .
-We believe that our office facilities in the United Kingdom are sufficient to meet our current needs.
+The lease for this space expires in sufficient to meet our current needs.